arbor-sim/arbor/doc/fileformat/asc.rst

 Currently multiple contours in method 3 are not supported, and if you need support make the request with an `issue <https://github.com/arbor-sim/arbor/issues>`_.

-In each case, the soma is modeled as a cylinder with diameter equal to it's length, centred at the centre of the soma, and oriented along the y axis.
+In each case, the soma is modeled as a cylinder with diameter equal to its length, centred at the centre of the soma, and oriented along the y axis.

 For a **spherical** soma, the centre and diameter are that of the sphere.
 For